 Data practices worthy of closer attention include:

-- Publishing a data policy to instill confidence in stakeholders that good data due diligence has been carried out and that data is made available to stakeholders to assess the effectiveness of the standard.
+- Ability to articulate a data policy to instill confidence in stakeholders that good data due diligence has been carried out and that data is made available to stakeholders to assess the effectiveness of the standard.

 As a colleague recently shared with me, standards and other sustainability initiatives are currently in a watershed moment where their ability to provide evidence of transparency will define their credibility and potential for achieving their intended sustainability impact in the future.